by Kimberly Blackford

 Below are some quick tips and things to remember to do prior to setting up the appointment for an appraisal.

-- The appraiser will check all rooms for obvious damage that could affect the overall value of your home, so scope out your entire home for anything that need fixing.
+- The appraiser will check all rooms for obvious damage that could affect the overall value of your home, so scope out your entire home for anything that needs fixing.

 - The appraiser will verify the upgrades if the homeowner provides a list of these upon their arrival.
 Create a thorough list with all upgrades, additions and special features that need to be pointed out to the appraiser.